OregonDGT/ORDataSharingProcessSteps/5_execute.md

           - <a href="https://beeckcenter.georgetown.edu/foundation-of-a-successful-data-project-agile-rapid-prototyping/">Data Labs Agile Rapid Prototyping</a>
              - Process for quickly determining viability of prototype solutions or approaches for use cases
 #### Deliverables- at the end of the step an agency should have completed the following:
-1. i.
-Implemented use case outputs.
+1. Implemented use case outputs.

 <!-- Pagination -->
 <div class="pagination">